New Research Shows a Link Between Obesity and Hoarding

 What kind of environment do you live in?

-If you are sitting at the computer reading this; look around you.
+If you are sitting at the computer reading this, look around you.
 What do you see?
-Is your desk or work area neat and clean or is it surrounded by a collection of toys, photos, figurines, or piles of paper, books and magazines?
+Is your desk or work area neat and clean—or is it surrounded by a collection of toys, photos, and figurines?
+Or perhaps piles of paper, books, and magazines?

-Chances are if you have this gene variant you are both overweight and a hoarder or at least, you like to collect things, have difficulties getting rid of things you see as useful, but others see as junk, and are often overwhelmed with anxiety, not knowing where to start to tackle a project, so just ignore it until the very last minute, thereby increasing your stress!
+Chances are, if you have this gene variant you are both overweight and a hoarder.
+Or at least you like to collect things and have difficulty getting rid of things you see as useful (but others see as junk).
+You are often overwhelmed with anxiety, not knowing where to start in order to tackle a project, and so you just ignore it until the very last minute, thereby increasing your stress!

 I'm not fat.
 I have a mental disorder?

 Obesity, OCD and Hoarding are all linked to a gene variation in the brain

 If your to-do list is longer than you'd like it to be, your in-box is overflowing, you have too much stuff in your house that you never use, and you border on OCD (obsessive compulsive disorder), it may not be your lack of will power that is to blame—but the actual genetic makeup of your brain.